This post may contain affiliate links.

 Step 1: Combine Salad Ingredients: In a large bowl, combine the black eyed peas, beans, corn, red and green peppers, onion, jalapeño, and cilantro.
 Toss to combine.

-Step 2: Create Dressing: In a bowl mix the olive oil, vinegar, sugar and spices.
+Step 2: Create Dressing: In a small bow or mason jar mix the olive oil, vinegar, sugar and spices.

 Ways to Modify Cowboy Caviar

-• Vegetables: There are a lot of options when adding in additional vegetables.
-I like celery, radishes, carrots and poblanos.
+- Vegetables: There are a lot of options when adding in additional veggies.
+I like cherry tomatoes, celery, radishes, carrots and poblanos.

 Ways to Use Cowboy Caviar